vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

   - Monorepo
 - Unit testing
 - Routing, Dynamic Routing, Secure Routing and public Routing
+- Next js (Server Side Rendering and Client Side Rendering).

 **New React 19 topics**
-React 19 is one of the major update with performance and developer-friendly focus.
+React 19 is one of the major updates with a performance and developer-friendly focus.
 A few of the updates coming with are listed below.
   - React Compiler
   - Action
   - Server Components